ylhyra/ylhyra_content/data/Blær/LungA.md

         "note": "What they really mean here is ambiguous or vague."
       },
       "s_vHslEPds-Q": {
-        "meaning": "They're both alumni of the same school, \"Kaos Pilots\", and they are the founders of the LungA School along with Björt Sigfinnsdóttur, she also manages LungA's art workshops."
+        "meaning": "They are both alumni of the same school, Kaos Pilot, and founded the LungA School with Björt Sigfinnsdóttir, who also runs LungA's art workshops."
       },
       "s_vLvyMa4osyd": {
         "meaning": "and an open mind towards unexpected surprises and challenges."
       },
       "s_w29J75lyRuO": {
-        "meaning": "We want to encourage the uniqueness of individuals and support our students so they find their wood to a stronger self-image,"
+        "meaning": "We want to encourage individuality and support our students so they find their way towards a stronger self-image,"
       },
       "s_wojcr18UZ5S": {
-        "meaning": "We will have varied courses which will without a doubt expand [student's] horizons."
+        "meaning": "We will offer varied courses that will undoubtedly expand the students' horizons."
       },
       "s_xGGEO6GU2YB": {
         "meaning": "The students said the thing that stood out was the people,"